Frances Porcher: Biography

 "kids" on "The Star" by the rest of the staff.

-Sometime before this, Augustus Thomas, the dramatic writer, was on one of the daily papers, and had written a column a day for forty days about the St. Louis Exposition, so upon being assigned to the Exposition a couple of years later, Roper thought she could do what anyone else could, and she, too, wrote a column a day for forty days, in addition to her regular writing, with the result that she suffered a breakdown in health.
+Sometime before this, Augustus Thomas, the dramatic writer, was on the daily papers where he had written a column a day for forty days about the St. Louis Exposition.
+Upon being assigned to the Exposition a couple of years later, Roper thought she could follow on his steps and she, too, wrote a column a day for forty days, in addition to her regular writing.
+This had negative consequences to her health.

-She then changed her work and took charge of the advertising department of D. Crawford & Co., and the Swope Shoe Company, writing the advertisements of these firms for the newspapers, making contracts with them, and in connection with this also did general newspaper work.
+She then changed her work and took charge of the advertising department of D. Crawford & Co., and the Swope Shoe Company, writing the advertisements of these firms for the newspapers, making contracts, and doing general newspaper work.

 About 1890 M. Fanning and Galvin founded The Mirror.
 Fanning was an old newspaper man and wanted to bring out a new weekly paper, and suggested to Roper that she take a position on the staff of that paper, which she did, starting with the first issue, but keeping up her advertising work for D. Crawford & Co.
 This combination eventually netted her an income of about $3,000 ($ in dollars) a year.

-For The Mirror she wrote short stories, gave a certain space to book reviews, dramatic criticisms and other departments each week.
+For The Mirror she wrote short stories, gave space to book reviews, dramatic criticisms and other departments each week.
 When Roper commenced her work on The Star, William Marion Reedy was the city editor.
-This was about 1888 or 1889.
-He gave her a great deal of encouragement, being the most generous and appreciative of editors, notably upon one occasion when she had written a political critique entitled Big Bugs' Ball, after the style of the Ingoldsby Legends.
+This was in 1888 or 1889.
+He gave her a great deal of encouragement, notably upon one occasion when she had written a political critique entitled Big Bugs' Ball, after the style of the Ingoldsby Legends.

-Later they were again associated when Reedy became editor of The Mirror.
+Later Reedy became editor of The Mirror.
 After Fanning left St. Louis to go to Ohio, Dyer, who had been editor with Fanning, retired, and Reedy took the editorship and The Mirror Company was formed, with Le Berthon as business manager.
-Roper continued as Reedy's assistant until her marriage in July, 1896 — that was for about four years, after which she contributed at varying intervals to The Mirror up to 1912.
+Roper continued as Reedy's assistant until her marriage in July, 1896 — after which she contributed at varying intervals to The Mirror up to 1912.

-She married Thomas Davis Porcher, born in Abbeville County, South Carolina and 16 years her younger, who was at the head of the book department of Stix, Baer & Fuller, having met him when he came from Chicago to open a book department for D. Crawford & Co.
+She married Thomas Davis Porcher, born in Abbeville County, South Carolina and 16 years her younger, who was at the head of the book department of Stix, Baer & Fuller. they met he arrived from Chicago to open a book department for D. Crawford & Co.
 He then became superintendent of the book department of the Grand Leader Store.
 They had one son, Francis David Porcher, who attended the Virginia Military Institute at Lexington, Virginia.
-They lived at 1493 Stewart Place and later 5585 Bartmer Avenue, St. Louis.
+They lived at Stewart Place and later 5585 Bartmer Avenue, St. Louis.